BacterialCommunitiesAndPopulation/Wednesday18thMay/Assembly_Tutorial.md

 ### Remove Contaminants

 From the Kraken output it is clear we have some PhiX sequences in our sample.
 PhiX is used as a calibration control during Illumina sequencing.
 We will want to remove these reads before assembly.
-This can be considered a model contaminant.
+We will considered this as a model contaminant.
 Note that this approach would be equally valid for other known contaminants.

 We will map the reads to the PhiX genome sequence.
 We will then filter all of the reads that matched PhiX and convert our files back to .fastq format for assembly.